-As discussed in Note 13 to the financial statements, the City of Mt.
-Vernon, Illinois adopted GASB Statement No. 87, Leases, which established a single model for lease accounting based on the foundational principle that leases are financings of the right-to-use an underlying asset.
+As discussed in Note 8 to the financial statements, the City of Mt.
+Vernon, Illinois adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), which established a model for accounting for subscription-based information technology arrangements based on the foundational principle that SBITAs are financings of an underlying subscription asset.
 Our opinion is not modified with respect to these matters.